Zanzibar | Crossroads of the Indian Ocean

 Chapwani also has a beautiful white, sandy beach and a small population of duikers (a type of miniature antelope), as well as some interesting birdlife.

 Bawe island is further away from Stone Town than Changuu or Chapwani, a good forty five minutes by motorboat, and consequently less visited.
-It has no facilities of any kind so bring enough food and water with you for the whole day.
 The beach is excellent at low tide, with unusual stone formations, and there is some good snorkelling to be had on the island's reef.

 6 kilometres south of Stone Town, surrounded by pristine coral reef, Chumbe Island Coral Park is one of the world's newest and most successful eco-tourism projects.
 In 1994 the reef surrounding Chumbe island was created Tanzania's first Marine National Park.
 The island itself, covered with lush mangrove forest, is a designated forest reserve.
 Chumbe Island Coral Park won the British Airways Tourism for Tomorrow Award in 1999, in recognition of seven years' conservation work carried out in co-operation with local fishermen, now retrained as marine wardens.
 Chumbe island contains a lighthouse, built by the British in 1904 and still operational, a ruined Mosque and the lighthouse keeper's house, now converted into a spectacularly-built education centre and restaurant.